 A spokesperson said additional staff worked through the night to restore power to about 20,000 properties across the West Midlands.

-The storm also caused problems for commuters and London Midland said lightning had damaged rail equipment between Stoke-On-Trent and Crewe.'Unable to cope'
+The storm also caused problems for commuters and London Midland said lightning had damaged rail equipment between Stoke-On-Trent and Crewe.

 The damage left Stone, Stoke-On-Trent, Kidsgrove and Alsager stations all "unable to be serviced".